DeepakSureddi/Edureka-Microservices/README.md

 password: admin

 once commandms deployed goto http://localhost:8989/messages/<your message here> This message will be queued in commandms to be send to activemq_1 and activemq_2.
 Once they are  up they will listen to the message and will be dequeued/comsumed by receiver activemqs.

+DDD(Domain Driven Development)
+Context: Different module in your application which will map to each microservices.
+It is general description of group of concepts.
+Attached some screenshots in Screenshots package.

+#Hystrix: When one of your microservices is down Hystrix will play a role as circuit breaker pattern.
+It makes your service calls more resilient by keeping track of each endpoint’s status.
+Normally, when you face expensive request timeouts when an endpoint becomes unavailable.
+It saves you from such timeouts by “breaking” the connection to the endpoint (this is why Hystrix is called a “circuit breaker”).
+It then reports that the service as unavailable so that subsequent requests don’t run into the same timeouts.
+Hystrix then continues to poll the service in the background to see when it’s available again.
+(But generally the service will be up within 15-20 mins due to automated system.)

+Database design Recall:
+Three types of design:
+a.
+Single DB Single Schema different Tables
+b.
+Single DB different Schema
+c.
+Different DB
+Aggregator- Here join on tables are done in microservice level.
+It will get data from all micorservices required and combines and return the result.

+Moving from Monolith to Microservices
+a.
+Big Bang (From Day 1: Never go for this approach)
+b.
+Gradual (Netflix is one successful big company to use this approach)

+How will you not break the contract between the services?
+(No code share but share a contract)
+(*Create view object as immutable which is read only and client who access it cannot modify.
+It can be versioned.
+Client can choose which version to use.
+The Microservice should support backward compatibility if it is versioned)